Turkey Shrimp Gumbo

 - 4 green onions, sliced

 - 10 ounces uncooked medium shrimp, peeled and deveined

 - 5 cups hot cooked rice

 - In a small bowl, combine salt and peppers; sprinkle over turkey.
 In a Dutch oven, brown turkey in 2 tablespoons oil; remove with a slotted spoon.
 Add remaining oil and flour, scraping pan bottom to loosen browned bits.
 Cook over medium-low heat for 25-30 minutes until dark brown in color, stirring occasionally.

 - Add the onion, celery, red pepper and garlic.
-Cook over medium heat for 4-5 minutes or until vegetables are crisp-tender.
+Cook over medium heat until vegetables are crisp-tender, 4-5 minutes.
 Gradually stir in broth.
 Bring to a boil.
 Reduce heat; cover and simmer for 30 minutes.
 Return turkey to pan; cover and simmer for 30-45 minutes or until turkey is tender.
 Add okra and green onions; simmer 10 minutes.
 Add shrimp; simmer until shrimp turn pink, 4-5 minutes.
 Serve over rice.